 There are two ways of updating the prices for your investments.
-You can either enter the new price manually or have KMyMoney fetch it from the web.
+You can either enter the price manually or have KMyMoney fetch it from the web.

 You can enter prices for your investments using the same Price Editor as used for currencies.

-At your request, KMyMoney will fetch a page from the web that contains the latest price for each item.
+At your request, KMyMoney will fetch a page from the web that contains the latest price for each security.
 By default, prices are fetched from finance.yahoo.com, and are subject to the terms and conditions of that site.

 To find the trading symbol for a security supported by Yahoo, use the “Symbol Lookup” feature at finance.yahoo.com.

-In order to get online price quotes, you first have to enable it for each investment or currency you want updated, by setting a “Online Quote Source”.
+In order to get online price quotes, you first have to enable it for each security or currency you want updated, by setting a “Online Quote Source”.
 This is the name of the service from which the quote should be fetched.
 KMyMoney ships with several sources to choose from.
 Yahoo is the recommended default source, and should work for most investments and all currencies.

 Versions of KMyMoney starting with 0.9 contain support for the Finance::Quote package for obtaining online quotes.
 This is intended primarily as a convenience for those users converting from the GnuCash finance package, which uses it as its native method.
 If you do select this option, you should see a different list of sources, those supported by Finance::Quote.
 If the list is empty, it suggests that the package is not properly installed.
 See their web site at http://finance-quote.sourceforge.net for more information.